 Hence, the report offers a multi-faceted and comprehensive overview of multilateral channels of security governance triggered in migration and related matters.
-All the case-studies have in common is an understanding of undesired flows as security challenges to be faced through cooperative arrangements.
-Similarities and differences in approach are identified and schematized, while tables and figures are provided to map the main features uncovered.
+The analysis of all case-studies suggests an understanding of undesired flows as security challenges to be faced through cooperative arrangements.
+Similarities and differences in approaches are identified and schematized, while tables and figures are provided to map main features uncovered.

 Section 2.
-Presentation of selected case-studies
+Presentation of selected case studies